glosophy/glosophy/README.md

 - data mining
 - statistical analysis tools

-:bar_chart:  I have also dedicated the past three years of my life to communicating complex ideas through insightful **data visualizations**.
+:bar_chart:  I have also dedicated the past five years of my life to communicating complex ideas through insightful **data visualizations**.

 🧠  I'm also interested in **deep learning** models and how AI can help us humans navigate daily life.